Deformations of special Legendrian submanifolds in Sasaki-Einstein manifolds: Sasaki-Einstein manifolds

 Let $(\xi, \eta, \Psi, g)$ be a Sasaki structure on $M$.
 Then the Ricci tensor ${\rm Ric}$ of $g$ has following relations :

-Thus the Einstein constant of a Sasaki-Einstein metric $g$ has to be $2n$, that is, ${\rm Ric}=2ng$.
+Thus the Einstein constant of a Sasaki-Einstein metric $g$ must be $2n$, that is, ${\rm Ric}=2ng$.
 It follows from the above equations that the Einstein condition ${\rm Ric}=2ng$ is equal to ${\rm Ric}^{T}=2(n+1)g^{T}$.
 Moreover, the cone metric $\overline{g}$ is Ricci-flat on $C(M)$ if and only if $g$ is Einstein with the Einstein constant $2n$ on $M$ (we refer to Lemma 11.1.5 in \cite{BG}).
 Hence we can characterize the Sasaki-Einstein condition as follows \begin{prop} Let $(M,g)$ be a Sasaki manifold of dimension $2n+1$.
-Then the following conditions are equivalent. \begin{enumerate} \item[(i)] $(M,g)$ is a Sasaki-Einstein manifold.
+Then the following conditions are equivalent each other. \begin{enumerate} \item[(i)] $(M,g)$ is a Sasaki-Einstein manifold.

 \item[(ii)] $(C(M),\overline{g})$ is Ricci-flat, that is, ${\rm Ric}_{\overline{g}}=0$.